Frequently Asked Questions

 If the incident, as reported, may have occurred because of a protected characteristic, then we consider, “Did the incident involve a Berklee student, faculty, staff member, program, or event, either as the affected party or as the accused?”
 If not, it’s probably not an equity case.
 Again, we would still review it and make a referral for the most appropriate follow-up.

 If the answer to all three of these questions is yes, then the incident likely should be addressed through the equity policy.
-Community members should report this incident to the chief equity officer.
+Community members should report this incident to the assistant vice president for equity and Title IX.
 The report should be taken seriously, and resources (including those listed here) should be offered to all those involved.
 The information should be reported to:

 equity@berklee.edu